 Mary Anne Wolesky

-Mary Anne is the Director of the Mayo Clinic Health Systems Austin and Albert Lea Health Care Foundations.
-Prior to this Mary Anne was a Nursing and Hospital Operations Administrator for MCHS Austin.
+Now retired, Mary Anne’s work history includes serving as the Director of the Mayo Clinic Health Systems Austin and Albert Lea Health Care Foundations and as the Nursing and Hospital Operations Administrator for MCHS Austin.
 Mary Anne Co-chairs the Austin ArtWorks Festival with Bonnie Rietz.
 Prior to that Mary Anne has served on the Festival Steering Committee and the Visual Artists committee.
 Mary Anne is a community volunteer and also volunteers in the ArtWorks Center retail space.
 Mary Anne and her husband have three adult children and eight grandchildren.

 Marlene R. Schlichter